 - Support for charging.

 - Controlling the 5G access stratum-based time distribution based on UE's subscription data.

+- Controlling the gNB’s time synchronization status reporting and subscription.

 NOTE 1: Regardless of the number of Network functions, there is only one NAS interface instance per access network between the UE and the CN, terminated at one of the Network functions that implements at least NAS security and Mobility Management.